 Another undermount tip: The area between the sink and the counter is sealed with silicone caulking.
 Clean this area regularly as it is prone to develop mold if left unattended.
 An old toothbrush is a great cleaning tool.

 Call Raymark Plumbing and Sewer at 206-430-1954 for all of your plumbing and sewer needs.
-We are a full service company and we install both undermount and overmount sinks.
+We install drop-in (over mount) sinks and we recommend a professional countertop installer for undermount sinks.